yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

   certificate management protocol.

 CA
 : A Certificate Authority that implements the ACME protocol.
+Synonymous with "ACME server".

 ## Conventions used in this document